snakemake-workflows/single-cell-rna-seq/README.md

     git commit -a
     git push

+#### Step 6: Obtain updates from upstream

+Whenever you want to synchronize your workflow copy with new developments from upstream, do the following.

+1. Once, register the upstream repository in your local copy: `git remote add -f upstream git@github.com:snakemake-workflows/single-cell-rna-seq.git` or `git remote add -f upstream https://github.com/snakemake-workflows/single-cell-rna-seq.git` if you do not have setup ssh keys.
+2. Update the upstream version: `git fetch upstream`.
+3. Create a diff with the current version: `git diff HEAD upstream/master workflow > upstream-changes.diff`.
+4. Investigate the changes: `vim upstream-changes.diff`.
+5. Apply the modified diff via: `git apply upstream-changes.diff`.
+6. Carefully check whether you need to update the config files: `git diff HEAD upstream/master config`.
+If so, do it manually, and only where necessary, since you would otherwise likely overwrite your settings and samples.

-#### Step 6: Contribute back
+#### Step 7: Contribute back

 In case you have also changed or added steps, please consider contributing them back to the original repository:

 1. [Fork](https://help.github.com/en/articles/fork-a-repo) the original repo to a personal or lab account.
 2. [Clone](https://help.github.com/en/articles/cloning-a-repository) the fork to your local system, to a different place than where you ran your analysis.
-3. Copy the modified files from your analysis to the clone of your fork, e.g., `cp -r envs rules scripts path/to/fork`.
+3. Copy the modified files from your analysis to the clone of your fork, e.g., `cp -r workflow path/to/fork`.
 Make sure to **not** accidentally copy config file contents or sample sheets.
+Instead, manually update the example config files if necessary.
 4. Commit and push your changes to your fork.
 5. Create a [pull request](https://help.github.com/en/articles/creating-a-pull-request) against the original repository.